Student & Faculty Support Office: SBS D321

 Certificate in Accounting

 The Accounting Certificate program is designed to meet the needs of individuals who already hold a bachelors degree in another area, whether in business, or outside of business, and who now wish to acquire accounting competence.
 Regularly matriculated students who complete the required courses, or show evidence of having done so elsewhere, with a grade point average of no less than 2.5 may earn the certificate; however, at least four of the eight accounting curriculum courses must be taken at CSU, Dominguez Hills.

 Academic and Career Advisement

 Concentration and Career Advising are provided by faculty and can be initiated by students to accommodate individual needs.
 Names of faculty and their areas of professional expertise are outlined in the departmental offices.
-Students may obtain advice from faculty about tailoring their academic program toward career goals, about graduate schools and programs, and career opportunities.
+Students may obtain advice from faculty about tailoring their academic program toward career goals, graduate schools and programs, and career opportunities.
 Students are urged to consult with faculty on these matters.